djrrb/Python-for-Visual-Designers-Spring-2022/README.md

 ### Software

 * [Drawbot](https://www.drawbot.com)
+* [Terminal](https://support.apple.com/guide/terminal/welcome/mac) (already installed on your Mac)
 * A coding font of your choice!

 ### Course structure

 Most of class time will be spent coding together in the Drawbot app.
 In between courses, students are encouraged to practice the skills learned during class and experiment with them.

-Between the third and fifth class sessions, each student will be asked to work on a few spreads that we will turn into a collective zine.
+Between the fourth and final class sessions, each student will be asked to work on a few spreads that we will turn into a collective zine.

 Beyond the nuts and bolts of Python programming, I hope students use this opportunity to step back and consider how Python/Drawbot might affect their relationship with their tools.
 I will provide Optional readings and links for students that explore this topic at their leisure, even though they may not relate directly to the course materials.